Welcome to today's edition of the Rush 24-7 podcast.

 That's all you do in the White House.

-you respond to the criticism here or there.
+You respond to the criticism here or there.

-Um the the Garrett followed up and uh and and get this.
+Garrett followed up and get this.

-Well, uh, I think as you're aware, Major, we don't have uh formal diplomatic relations with we don't have formal, we don't have formal diplomatic relations with not on the prompter there, so he said it three times.
+Well, I think as you're aware, Major, we don't have formal diplomatic relations with Iran.

 This is idiotic.

-All right, so the question again.
+So the question again.

-Now, Eric Cantor, the House Minority Whip thinks Obama needs to get tougher with the mullahs.
+Now, Eric Cantor, the House minority whip, thinks Obama needs to get tougher with the Mullahs.

 I have a way around this.